Greenland Airports: History

 Aviation in Greenland was historically primarily reliant on airports built for military purposes during World War II by the United States: Kangerlussuaq Airport, Narsarsuaq Airport and Kulusuk Airport.
 Towns were served by helicopters through a network of heliports, mostly on the west coast.

 In 1979, a STOL airport was constructed in Nuuk and in Ilulissat in 1984.
 Fixed-wing flights using smaller aircraft were now possible, reducing transport costs and increasing service.
-As a result of its success, in 1998-2007, the Greenlandic Government began building a network of STOL airports in 8 major towns in western Greenland to improve transport by moving away from the dependence on helicopters between towns.
+As a result of its success, in 1998–2007, the Greenlandic Government began building a network of STOL airports in 8 major towns in western Greenland to improve transport by moving away from the dependence on helicopters between towns.
 The airports built by the Greenlandic government were at Ilulissat, Sisimiut, Aasiaat, Maniitsoq, Qaarsut, Qaanaaq, Upernavik and Paamiut.
 In conjunction, Mittarfeqarfiit (Greenland Airports) was established.

 Qaarsut Airport.
 Most STOLports in Greenland are built in the same style.

 In 2016, the state owned company Kalaallit Airports A/S was formed when it was decided that three new or rebuilt airports would be constructed closer to larger population centres in Nuuk, Ilulissat and Qaqortoq.
-These airports will accommodate larger jet aircraft which can serve international destinations, at a cost of 3.6 billion DKK (approximately $560 million USD), primarily financed by the Danish state.
+These airports will accommodate larger jet aircraft which can serve international destinations, at a cost of 3.6 billion DKK (approximately US$560 million), primarily financed by the Danish state.
 Kalaallit Airports A/S would build and operate these three new airports.